 If you use kedro>=0.16.4, kedro-mlflow hooks are auto-registered automatically by default without any action from your side.
-You can disable this behaviour in your .kedro.yml or your pyproject.toml file.
+You can disable this behaviour in your settings.py file.

-2.2.2.2.2 Declaring hooks through code, in ProjectContext (for kedro>=0.16.0, <=0.16.3)
+2.2.2.2.2 Declaring hooks statically in settings.py